jfeist/chiral-transfermatrix/README.md

-# TSCAT
+# Introduction

-`tscat` is a Python library using the transfer matrix approach for calculating scattering properties of multilayer structures including chiral materials, and allowing for the inclusion of arbitrary optical elements (such as metamaterial mirrors) that are defined by their transfer matrix (assumed to be calculated/modeled externally).
+TSCAT is a Python library using the transfer matrix approach for calculating scattering properties of multilayer structures including chiral materials, and allowing for the inclusion of arbitrary optical elements (such as metamaterial mirrors) that are defined by their transfer matrix (assumed to be calculated/modeled externally).

-## Installation
+# Installation

 Install the package with `pip`:
 ```bash
 pip install tscat
 ```

-## Usage
+# Usage
-All the following examples assume that the relevant packages are imported as follows:
+All the following examples assume that the following modules are imported:
 ```python
 import tscat as ts
 import numpy as np
 import matplotlib.pyplot as plt
 ```

+## Simple example
 An extremely simple example (a 100nm dielectric layer surrounded by air) is given by the following:
 ```python
 air_infty = ts.MaterialLayer(d=np.inf, eps=1, kappa=0, mu=1)